ghodss/kubernetes.github.io/docs/user-guide/pods/single-container.md

 Where:

+* `kubectl run` creates a Deployment named "nginx" on Kubernetes cluster >= v1.2.
+If you are running older versions, it creates replication controllers instead.
+If you want to obtain the old behavior, use `--generator=run/v1` to create replication controllers.
+See [`kubectl run`](/docs/user-guide/kubectl/kubectl_run/) for more details.
 * `NAME` (required) is the name of the container to create.
 This value is also applied as the name of the Deployment, and as the prefix of the pod name.
 For example: